-We have been playing together for a little over 6 years, and have combined a series of album and EP releases with regular live performances across the UK and Europe.
+We have been playing together as a 2-piece for nearly 8 years, and have released 2 albums and 8 EPs in that time, as well as playing regular live shows across the UK and Europe.

-In 2014 we performed with the Radiophonic Workshop and also supported Mesh at their only UK show, as well as playing alongside Jerome Froese (Tangerine Dream) in Germany.
-We also contributed music to Matthew Sweet’s Radiophonic Workshop special on BBC Radio 3.
-The same year, our debut album 'The Future Through A Lens' won ‘Best International Album’ and we won 'Best International Artist’ at the Schallwelle electronic music awards in Germany.
+We have toured with OMD, and played shows with John Foxx, Michael Rother (Neu/Harmonia), the Radiophonic Workshop, Jerome Froese (Tangerine Dream), Manuel Göttsching (Ash Ra Tempel), Melt Yourself Down, Happy Mondays and The Orb.
+We also contributed music to the BBC Radio 3 production ‘Memoirs of the Space Women’.
+In 2014, our debut album 'The Future Through A Lens' won ‘Best International Album’ and we won 'Best International Artist’ at the Schallwelle electronic music awards in Germany.

 Our live shows are characterised by wires – lots of wires - and the sound of old-school analogue synthesizers, drum machines and modular synths.